Belphonz/Starve-Style/docs/Local-Scope-Within-Main/Initialization.md

 `List Initialization` is preferred between all the above methods.
 There are several reasons for this.
 The Primary reason is for consistency, `Class`, `Aggregate`, etc `Initialization` all use `{}`, having Initialization specifically always be associated with it is useful for legibility.
 In addition `List Initialization`, allows for `Zero-Initialization`.
-This reduces bugs so that variables `Initialized` with nothing won't cause bugs
+This reduces bugs so that variables `Initialized` with no values won't cause bugs as they'll be set to a valid value.